407pilot/THID/README.md

 - The sketch sends keystrokes to whatever application has focus on the host PC.
 Ensure PathPilot has focus before using the pendant.
 - The device presents itself as a standard USB HID keyboard — no drivers are required on the host PC.
-- This is a software-only safety pendant.
-It does not replace hardware emergency stop wiring.
-For machine safety, always ensure a proper hardwired E-stop is in place independent of this device.